 6. Passing of the Finance Bill

-Finance bill is introduced every year to give effect to the financial proposals of the Government of India for the next following financial year.
-The procedure in respect of finance bill is the same as in the case of other money bills.
+The finance bill is introduced every year to give effect to the financial proposals of the Government of India for the next following financial year.
+The procedure in respect of the finance bill is the same as in the case of other money bills.